 Advertising Customers.
 Our advertising business has a diverse customer base, consisting of national and local advertisers.
-As of December 27, 2012, we had displayed advertising since 2006 with 346 national advertisers across a wide variety of industries.
-During the year ended December 27, 2012, we derived 70.5% of our advertising revenue from national clients (including advertising agencies that represent our clients), 9.7% from NCM LLC's founding members' beverage agreements and 19.8% from our relationships with thousands of local advertisers across the country (including advertising agencies that represent these clients).
+As of December 26, 2013, we had displayed advertising since 2006 with 376 national advertisers across a wide variety of industries.
+During the year ended December 26, 2013, we derived 69% of our advertising revenue from national clients (including advertising agencies that represent our clients), 10% from NCM LLC's founding members' beverage agreements and 21% from our relationships with thousands of local advertisers across the country (including advertising agencies that represent these clients).

 Each of NCM LLC's founding members has a relationship with a beverage concessionaire under which they are obligated to provide on-screen advertising time as part of their agreement to purchase syrup.
-During 2012, we provided 60 seconds of on-screen advertising time to NCM LLC's founding members.
+During 2013, we provided 60 seconds of on-screen advertising time to NCM LLC's founding members.
 The ESAs provide for NCM LLC's founding members to purchase this on-screen advertising time at a rate (intended to approximate a market rate) that is provided in the ESA.
-During 2012, the beverage concessionaire revenue was 8.9% of our total revenue.
+During 2013, the beverage concessionaire revenue was 8.9% of our total revenue.

-Content Partners and Cell Phone PSAs.
+Content Partners and PSAs.
 We have multi-year contractual relationships that provide entertainment content segments in the FirstLook program and minimum annual advertising spending commitments with several entertainment, media and technology companies.
 These agreements require that the content partners will provide non-commercial content segments that are entertaining, informative or educational in nature and will purchase a specified dollar amount of advertising at a specified CPM over a two-year period with options to renew, exercisable at the content partner's option.
-We also have an exclusive cell phone courtesy PSA reminding moviegoers to silence their cell phones and refrain from texting during feature films.
-During 2012, the total advertising purchased by these content partners and cell phone PSAs represented 19.6% of our total revenues.
+We also have exclusive PSAs reminding moviegoers to silence their cell phones and refrain from texting during feature films.
+During 2013, the total advertising purchased by these content partners and PSAs represented approximately 31% of our total revenues.